DeepHiveMind/Distributed_DataMesh_2.0_Cloud_Implementation/README.md

 ## License
+I, [*DeepHiveMind*](https://DeepHiveMind.io), am providing resources in this repository to you under custom Copyright & license (Copyright 2019 DeepHiveMind & Creative Commons Legal Code CC0 1.0 Universal).
+Please Refer to the [Copyright 2019 DeepHiveMind License](https://github.com/DeepHiveMind/gateway_to_DeepReinforcementLearning_DeepNN/blob/master/LICENSE) for further details as to this.
+Thanks!

-To the extent possible under law, [Deep Hive Mind](https://DeepHiveMind.io) has waived all copyright and related or neighboring rights to this work.
+However, to the extent possible under law, [DeepHiveMind](https://DeepHiveMind.io) has waived all copyright and related or neighboring rights to the codesets.